Routing & Directions

 - Routes are currently built with Mapbox driving directions

-- If pins change order or membership, the route may need to be regenerated
+- If pins change order, coordinates, or layer membership, the route may need to be regenerated and optimized again

 Embedded Maps